raspberrypi/documentation/raspbian/applications/camera.md

 --timelapse,	-tl		time-lapse mode.
 ```

 The specific value is the time between shots in milliseconds.
-Note you should specify %04d at the point in the filename where you want a frame count number to appear. e.g:
+Note you should specify %04d at the point in the filename where you want a frame count number to appear.
+So, for example, the code below will produce a capture every 2 seconds, over a total period of 30s, named image0001.jpg, image0002.jpg..image0015.jpg.

 ```
 -t 30000 -tl 2000 -o image%04d.jpg
 ```

-will produce a capture every 2 seconds, over a total period of 30s, named image0001.jpg, image0002.jpg..image0015.jpg.
 Note that the %04d indicates a 4 digit number with leading zero's added to pad to the required number of digits.
 So, for example,  %08d would result in an 8 digit number.

 If a time-lapse value of 0 is entered, the application will take pictures as fast as possible.
 Note there is an minimum enforced pause of 30ms between captures to ensure that exposure calculations can be made.